-Since the EPA invoices monthly, this should be efficiently and transparently managed.
+Since the EPA invoices on a monthly basis, this should be efficiently and transparently managed.

 To minimise compliance costs, potential fee payers will be given plenty of advance notice of the fee increases.
 The EPA Cost Recovery Policy published on the EPA website will also be updated.